jbussemaker/AssignmentEncoding/README.md

 Suggested selection:
 - First try lazy encoders: try to select an encoder with as low imp ratio as possible and high inf index as possible
 - If none are available, also try eager encoders
+- If still no good ones are available, try enumeration-based encoders (these are eager)
 - Set a time limit on the encoding process (for each encoder)

 #### 5. Selector Algorithm